10 Best Dumbbell Bicep Exercises For Home Workout

 Pro Tips

-• Using a slow eccentric of the exercise can help to improve tension and mind-muscle connection.
+• Using a slow eccentric exercise can help improve tension and mind-muscle connection.

-• Be aware of proper weight and body mechanics at all times during this exercise.
+• Be aware of proper weight and body mechanics during this exercise.

 Read More: Reverse Bicep Curl: Muscle Worked, Benefits, Variations

-The seated bicep curl is an excellent exercise that will allow you to contract the bicep more and build overall bicep muscle.
+The seated bicep curl is an excellent exercise for contracting the bicep more and building overall bicep muscle.

 Sitting down can help you do better exercises and move your bicep in a controlled way.
 This is because you don’t have to use momentum or swing weights.